Skaginn3x/framework/docs/functionality/ipc_tinker.md

 and can be subscribed to.

 ### Effect of forcing a value
-If the slot value is forced `post_filter_value` is set to the forced value but `raw_value` still tracks the value changes on the signal the slot is connected to.
+If the slot value is forced `filtered_value` is set to the just set value but `raw_value` still tracks the value on the signal the slot is connected to.

 ## The filter interface
 This interface follows our convention of using json-schema for